Why get involved with GOG?

 Do you have regular Working Bees?

-Our members mostly create from the comfort of their own homes, however we come together twice a month for ‘meetups’ where we work on joint projects, share information, skills and ideas and enjoy a cuppa in a creative and positive atmosphere.
+Our members mostly create from the comfort of their own homes, however we come together for ‘meetups’ where we work on joint projects, share information, skills and ideas and enjoy a cuppa in a creative and positive atmosphere.
 If you think you might like to come along to our next meetup, contact us via email, Facebook or check out our website for the details.

 Once I have completed a project, what should I do?